gsemet/Squirrel/README.rst

     On Mac OS X, this project has been developped and validated with Homebrew.

-In the squirrel directory, execute the following command:
+In the squirrel directory, just execute the following command:

 .. code-block:: bash

-    python install/install.py install
+    python install/install.py

 Installation under Windows
 **************************

-``python.exe`` and ``virtualenv.exe`` should be accessible through your path.
+``python.exe`` and ``virtualenv.exe`` should be accessible in your path.

 Backend
 -------